zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zcl_definition.md

 ### Received

 #### Arm Command [0x00]
-On receipt of this command, the receiving device sets its arm mode according to the value of the Arm Mode field, as detailed in Table 8-13.
+On receipt of this command, the receiving device sets its arm mode according to the value of the Arm Mode field.
 It is not guaranteed that an Arm command will succeed.
 Based on the current state of the IAS CIE, and its related devices, the command can be rejected.
 The device SHALL generate an Arm Response command to indicate the resulting armed state